-If it were not for the fact that it is necessary to keep the editorial policy of the Mir Corps News Letter strictly in line with the purpose for which it is used, I should like very much to write another expression of appreciation and admiration for the work accomplished by you personally, and by the men of your Bureau.
-It is a splendid thing to contemplate that Karpis.
-Campbell.
-Robinson, Mahan, et al., ere all safely stowed where they can do mo further harm.
+If it were not for the fact that it is necessary to keep the editorial policy of the Air Corps News Letter strictly in line with the purpose for which it is used.
+I should like very much to write another expression of appreciation and admiration for the work accomplished by you personally, and by the men of your Bureau.
+It is a splendid thing to contemplate that Karpis, Campbell, Robinson, Mahan, et al., are all safely growed where they can do mo further harm.

-We of the Army can prepare to guard the country in time of war, but the country must depend upon you and your men to guard it in the piping times of peace.
+We of the Army can prepare to guard the country in time of war, butthe country must depend upon you and your men to guard it in the piping times of peace.

-Please accept my sincere congratulations, and I can assure you that a great many other officers feel the same as I do about your work.
+Control of the state of the sta Please accept my sincere congratulations, and I can assure you that a great many other officers feel the same as I do about your work.

-Thinking that perhoas it would be of interest to you.
-I am inclosing a copy of the National Guard Number of the Air Corps News Letter.
+Thinking that perhpas it would be of interest to you, I am inclosing a copy of the National Guard Number of the Air Corps News Letter.